 A seller’s failure to disclose hidden defects within the property is a breach of the seller’s implied covenant of good faith and fair dealing, and it may be a breach of the purchase agreement or worse, fraud.
 Damages are usually a financial award based upon the actual costs to the buyer to repair the hidden defect or issue, or the difference in value to the property as it relates to the seller’s failure to disclose.
 When you confer with one of our real estate litigation lawyers, we will provide insight and advice on the viability and value of your case.
 If you can establish that the seller knowingly concealed a defect or information that affects the value or desirability of your property there is probably a case for damages, which may include both compensatory and punitive damages.
 In a small fraction of cases, the buyer may have the opportunity to actually rescind the purchase agreement and the seller will be forced to take the property back and return the buyer’s money, in effect restoring the buyer’s financial position to before signing the contract, as if the buyer had never entered into the transaction.

 If you believe there is has been a material failure to disclose an important detail about the property you have purchased, or if there is a hidden defect in its construction, you may be able to hold the seller and their agent(s) accountable and recover the financial damages available under California law.
-You should immediately contact the experienced real estate litigation attorneys of Lowenthal APC.
+You should immediately contact the experienced real estate counsel of Lowenthal APC.
 There are statutes of limitation that may limit the timeframe to bring these types of lawsuits, and it is important to take action in a timely manner.

 Hourly and contingent-fee options are available.
 Contact us to schedule your FREE consultation right away.